 Your guide to the best wallets for safely holding Cardano Ada (ADA) tokens.

-Cardano is a smart contract platform that runs the Ada cryptocurrency (ADA), which itself can be used to send and receive digital funds.
+Cardano is a smart contract platform that runs the Ada cryptocurrency (ADA), which can be used to send and receive digital funds.
 Launched in 2015, Cardano is one of the 10 largest cryptocurrencies in the world in terms of market capitalization at the time of writing.
+We compared 70+ wallets to help find the best for your ADA storing needs.

 Best Cardano (ADA) wallets